 Pioneers of state certified meth lab cleanup in Washington leading the way since 2000.”

 Bio Clean, Inc. has been working in Washington State to decontaminate and cleanup meth lab sites since 2000.
-As a state-certified meth lab remediation contractor, Bio Clean removes the sources of contamination and then decontaminates the area, making it a safe environment once again.
+As a state-certified meth lab remediation contractor, BCI removes the sources of contamination and then decontaminates the area, making it a safe environment once again.

 What is Meth?